-Throughout Nashville‘s fives seasons on television between ABC and CMT, the show churned out nearly 300 original songs.
-That’s a dang impressive clip — almost three per show.
+Throughout Nashville's six seasons on television between ABC and CMT, the show churned out nearly 300 original songs.
+That's a dang impressive clip — almost three per show.
 And even more impressive?
-You’d be hard pressed to find any of the songs from Nashville anything short of enjoyable, if not downright great.
+You'd be hard-pressed to find any of the songs from Nashville anything short of enjoyable, if not downright great.
+The series really was the perfect testament to the talent in Music City.

 One of the coolest things about the show is its ability to weave music into the plot effortlessly, but not make the music feel heavy-handed.
-When the show needs a change-up, just bring in a new character with a new musical style.
-The show has, by and large, explored most corners of country music.
+When the show needs a change-up, just bring in a new character with a unique musical style.
+The show has, by and large, explored most corners of country music, including up-and-comers trying to get their big start at the historic Bluebird Cafe.

 10. "Only Tennessee"